AdobeDocs/campaign-classic.en/help/configuration/using/data-model-description.md

 ## Campaign management {#campaign-management}

 This set of tables is linked to the **Marketing campaigns** module, which allows to define, optimize, execute and analyze communications and marketing campaigns.
-For more on this, see [this section](../../campaign/using/designing-marketing-campaigns.md).
+For more on this, see [About marketing campaigns](../../campaign/using/designing-marketing-campaigns.md).

 ![](assets/data-model_campaign.png)